 … thought provoking, divergent, or under-explored perspectives are being explored;

 … information is relevant to the conference theme;

 … the information to be presented is relevant to concerns in the field today;

 … different interests and audiences in the conference community are represented in the program.

 NCECA reserves the right to curate and develop programming that strengthens the quality and range of experiences related to the conference theme, sense of place, and other strategic objectives.
 If you have questions about leading a Topical Networking group, contact Roberto Lugo email@example.com

 • Sessions are 1 hour in length.
 Proposed topics and discussions should utilize the time allotted.

 • Presenters should create proposals that are not dependent upon technology (i.e. projectors and laptops will not be available).

-Everyone is eligible EXCEPT for those who participated in the program in Kansas City, MO during NCECA 2016.
-Participation is generally limited to only one presentation.
+Everyone is eligible EXCEPT for those who participated in the program in Portland, OR during NCECA 2017.
+Participation is generally limited to only one presentation

 NCECA recommends using Google Chrome or Firefox when using forms on this site.
 Some forms do not respond well to Internet Explorer or Safari